 We did this on our latest visit to the zoo, and it was a blast!
 It’s actually one of my favorite things at the whole zoo.

-This sounds like a recipe for pure chaos, but everything is handled professionally by the zoo staff, and the dining area has plenty of space for the animals and people.
+This sounds like a recipe for chaos, but everything is handled professionally by the zoo staff, and the dining area has plenty of space for the animals and people.

 One of my only gripes with the Bali Zoo is that they don’t have a better Komodo dragon exhibit.
 Especially with Bali being so close to their natural habitat, you would expect to see this covered better.